-North of the ancient Aberdares Forest, and just West of the snow-capped Mount Kenya, the exclusive Jambo Mutara Camp sits just above the tropical equator in one of the most unique places on Earth.
+North of the ancient Aberdare Forest, and just West of the snow-capped Mount Kenya, the exclusive Mutara Camp sits just above the tropical equator in one of the most unique places on Earth.

 Our camp is laid out to ensure you never feel crowded and our service remains personal.
 Each tent has a deluxe king sized bed and a cozy reading area.
 With a fully stocked mini-bar, guests can enjoy sundowners on their own private deck, looking out onto endless Africa, surrounded by the sights and sounds of the bush.